domephant/setupscripts/README.md

 Run this script after installing your Linux distribution.
 The script needs sudo privileges to work properly.

-Note: The script will automatically upgrade all the packages on your system.
+### Setup

+- Make the desired script executable.
+- Run the script as sudo.